 Scope of Works

-The installation of the last ocean outfall pipeline for the raw sea water intake needed to be completed before turtle season.
-Within a short timeframe UEA mobilised a 1.1 million pound directional drill, cleaning systems and pumps to undertake the remaining scope.
+The installation of the last ocean outfall pipeline for the raw seawater intake needed to be completed before turtle season – within a short timeframe, UEA mobilised a HDD maxi rig spread to undertake the remaining scope.
 UEA and TRILITY agreed to use the abandoned bore which had to be re-surveyed during the pilot hole installation.
 The bore was deemed usable as long as the exit could be plugged and

 professionally grouted for a safe exit angle through the rock formation.
-Trican Pty was engaged to plug and grout a 150 metre section at the exit point 550 metres out, and once set UEA re-piloted the borehole and exited into the ocean floor at CH 610.
-Two reaming passes were completed out to 32 inches before a cleaning pass, and then the pipe was pulled back during a 12 hour pull back.
+A 150-metre section at the exit point, 550 metres out, was grouted and once set UEA re-piloted the borehole and exited into the ocean floor at CH 610.
+Two reaming passes were completed out to 32 inches before a cleaning pass with the pipe installed over a 12-hour period.

 Many challenges had to be managed for this project to be successful, including: short timeframe, isolated location, tooling requirements from overseas, co-ordination of numerous highly skilled contractors, complicated diving works for underwater tooling connections, and environmental impacts.

 UEA’s experience ensured that challenges were managed efficiently, and the project was successfully delivered one day before the first turtle wandered up onto the beach.